Get the answer to these questions in this week’s Q&A with the fertility specialist Dr. Fox:

 Based on your description, she most likely has endometriosis and adenomyosis.
 I have had many patients who pursued ketogenic nutrition tell me their pain improved.

-Surgery to excise the endometriosis and cut the uterine nerve would also be very effective.
+Surgery to excise the endometriosis and cut the uterine nerve could also be effective.
 Excision needs to be the method used at surgery to relieve pain.
-This technique is not found many places in the U.S. Both approaches would be very helpful.
+This technique is not found many places in the U.S.

 More questions and answers